peritext/scholar-draft/README.md

 `InlineAssetComponents` (Object) -> a map for displaying the inline assets in the editor

 `BlockAssetComponents` (Object) -> a map for displaying the block assets in the editor

+`AssetChoiceComponent` (ReactComponent) -> the component to use for displaying asset choice in editor (example : an input with a list of possible assets insertion)